ualberta-mueller-group/MCGS/docs/development-notes.md

 from `solver_stats.h`.

 ### Adding A New Test Case Type To `.test` Input
+This process involves significant boilerplate code.
+You may want to first read the implementation of an existing test case type while following these steps, before implementing your own.
+For each major step, examples are first listed.

 The following steps assume you have already implemented the computational part of the test case, i.e:
 - `sumgame::solve_with_timeout(...)` (`sumgame.h`)